 Preserve pawns

 Do not liquidate all pawns when ahead.
 King and bishop versus king is a draw, so you need pawns on the board to create and queen a passer.
+The same is true of king and knight versus king.

 Play patiently without risk